-The above is an excerpt from the NASW Code of Ethics as approved by the 1996 NASW Delegate Assembly and revised by the 2017 NASW Delegate Assembly.
+The above is an excerpt from the NASW Code of Ethics as approved by the 1996 NASW Delegate Assembly and revised by the 2021 NASW Delegate Assembly.
 The complete text, including ethical standards, is provided to each Manchester University social work student in SOWK 110 Introduction to Social Work.
-Copies are also available from the program director or online at www.socialworkers.org.
+The full text is also available at www.socialworkers.org.